danielaparker/jsoncons/doc/Pages/index.md

 - As a strongly typed C++ data structure that implements [json_type_traits](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/json_type_traits.md)

-- As a stream of parse events, somewhat analogous to StAX pull parsing and push serializing in the XML world.
+- With [cursor-level access](https://github.com/danielaparker/jsoncons/blob/doc/doc/ref/basic_json_cursor.md) to a stream of parse events, somewhat analogous to StAX pull parsing and push serializing in the XML world.

 Compared to other JSON libraries, jsoncons has been designed to handle very large JSON texts.
 At its heart are